 - Part 1 of the program must be completed by 11:59 p.m. on August 24, 2023 and takes approximately 40-60 minutes to complete.

 - You will receive an email to complete Part 2 beginning on September 14th, which takes approximately 15 minutes to complete, and is due October 13, 2023.

 It says the program is mandatory now.
 What does that mean?

 The Our Wisconsin program is required for all incoming degree-seeking undergraduate students-including first-year and transfer students.
 Failure to complete the Our Wisconsin program will result in a hold on your academic record for registration the following semester.
-You will not be permitted to register for Fall 2023 until you complete Our Wisconsin.
+You will not be permitted to register for Spring 2024 until you complete Our Wisconsin.